Request Information

 3 Credits

-The Master of Science in Biodiversity Conservation and Management was developed with advice from experts across various conservation and environmental management disciplines to prepare graduates for successful leadership roles in a variety of biodiversity conservation settings.
+The Biodiversity Conservation and Management program was developed with advice from experts across various conservation and environmental management disciplines to prepare graduates for successful leadership roles in a variety of biodiversity conservation settings.
 Program outcomes are based on current standards and best practices.

 Upon completion of your master’s degree, you will have achieved the following learning outcomes: